 Recruitment agents spend hours of their workday scouring job postings and professional networking sites for suitable candidates.
 LinkedIn is a favorite amongst these sites since it allows recruiters to quickly identify and message candidates with the proper background and experience requirements.

 Recruiters will often reach out to their networks for candidate recommendations.
-While most recruiters are limited to their personal networks to secure referrals, Hunt Club has an expert network of thousands of business leaders willing to refer top talent.
-This expert network connects companies to top talent who they otherwise wouldn’t have access to.
+While most recruiters are limited to their personal networks to secure referrals, Hunt Club has an Expert network of more than 13,000 business leaders, investors, founders, and leaders willing to refer top talent.
+This Expert Network connects companies to top talent who they otherwise wouldn’t have access to.

 Recruiters attend networking events like conferences and job fairs to meet top talent in person.
 Networking can be especially useful for tapping into the passive candidate pool.